yonasBSD/task-templates/README.md

 ## License

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
-See the [LICENSE](https://www.gnu.org/licenses/gpl-3.0.html) file for details.
+This program is free software: you can redistribute it and/or modify it under the terms of The MIT License (MIT).
+See the [LICENSE](https://opensource.org/licenses/MIT) for details.